 Words and photos by Rafe Arnott

-Heavy Rotation is a monthly column focused on an LP in my collection.
+Heavy Rotation is a column focused on an LP in my collection.
 This month I’m discussing Paul Simon S/T, (originally released on Columbia Records, 1972, KC 30750), DCC Compact Classics, 1998, reissue, remaster, numbered, limited edition, LPZ-2060.

 By Christmas 1969, Paul Simon and Art Garfunkel were tired.
 Tired of touring, tired of filming a TV special, tired of the grind that recording Bridge Over Troubled Water had become, but mostly, they were tired of each other.